odnr93/routilux/docs/source/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with FlowForge quickly.
+This guide will help you get started with Routilux quickly.
 We'll cover everything from basic concepts to advanced features, with practical examples you can run immediately.

 Installation
 ------------

-Install FlowForge using pip:
+Install Routilux using pip:

 .. code-block:: bash

-   pip install flowforge
+   pip install routilux

 For development with all dependencies:

 .. code-block:: bash

-   pip install flowforge[dev]
+   pip install routilux[dev]

 Basic Concepts
 --------------

-FlowForge is built around a few simple concepts:
+Routilux is built around a few simple concepts:

 * **Routine**: A unit of work that can receive input through slots and emit output through events
 * **Flow**: A manager that orchestrates multiple routines and their connections